sova-org/Sova/website/static/doc_define_languages/define-languages.typ

 *ContinueOldest(k).* Resumes the $k$ (casted to an int) program instances that were paused the longest time ago.

-*ContinueSequence(n).* Resumes all currently paused program instances corresponding to frames in line $n$ (casted to an int).
+*ContinueLine(n).* Resumes all currently paused program instances corresponding to frames in line $n$ (casted to an int).
 See @sec:envvariables for knowing how to get line numbers.

-*ContinueSequenceOldest(n, k).* Resumes the $k$ (casted to an int) program instances corresponding to frames in line $n$ (casted to an int) that were paused the longest time ago.
+*ContinueLineOldest(n, k).* Resumes the $k$ (casted to an int) program instances corresponding to frames in line $n$ (casted to an int) that were paused the longest time ago.
 See @sec:envvariables for knowing how to get line numbers.

-*ContinueSequenceYoungest(n, k).* Resumes the $k$ (casted to an int) program instances corresponding to frames in line $n$ (casted to an int) that were paused the shortest time ago.
+*ContinueLineYoungest(n, k).* Resumes the $k$ (casted to an int) program instances corresponding to frames in line $n$ (casted to an int) that were paused the shortest time ago.
 See @sec:envvariables for knowing how to get line numbers.

 *ContinueFrame(n).* Resumes all currently paused program instances corresponding to frame $n$ (casted to an int).
 See @sec:envvariables for knowing how to get frame numbers.